 The Light Water Reactor Sustainability (LWRS) Program is developing the scientific basis to extend existing nuclear power plant operating life beyond the current 60-year licensing period and ensure long-term reliability, productivity, safety, and security.
 The program is conducted in collaboration with national laboratories, universities, industry, and international partners.
-Idaho National Laboratory serves as the Technical Integration Office and coordinates the Research and Development (R&D) projects in the following pathways: Materials Aging and Degradation Assessment, Advanced Light Water Reactor Fuel, Instrumentation and Controls, Safety Margin Characterization, and Efficiency Improvements.
+Idaho National Laboratory serves as the Technical Integration Office and coordinates the research and development (R&D) projects in the following pathways: Materials Aging and Degradation Assessment, Advanced Instrumentation, Information, and Control Systems Technologies, Risk-Informed Safety Margin Characterization, and Advanced Light Water Reactor Nuclear Fuels,.
 Because industry has a significant financial incentive to extend the life of existing plants, the Department will work to ensure that activities are cost-shared to the maximum extent possible.

 Nuclear power has reliably and economically contributed approximately 20 percent of electrical generation in the United States over the past two decades.
 It remains the single largest contributor (more than 70 percent) of non-greenhouse-gas- emitting electric power generation in the United States.
 Domestic demand for electrical energy is expected to grow at an average rate of 1 percent per year.